Anne de Rohan (poétesse): Scholar

 She was among a circle of accomplished friends who corresponded with Anna Maria van Schurman.
-Rohan and the multi-lingual van Schurman conversed in French, including Rohan honoring van Shurman's request to resolve the origin of a request —the queen (Anne of Austria) or Charles du Chesne — to translate Dissertatio (1641) in 1643, avoid offending the queen.
+Rohan and the multi-lingual van Schurman conversed in French, including Rohan honoring van Schurman's request to resolve the origin of a request — the queen (Anne of Austria) or Charles du Chesne — to translate Dissertatio (1641) in 1643, and avoid offending the queen.

 Van Schurman and Rohan chose to remain unmarried, as did others — René Descartes, Galileo Galilei, and John Locke — who pursued scholarly vocations.
 Pierre Gassendi warned other scholars that families required too much attention, which diverted their attention and made it difficult to make a good living.
 Nicolas-Claude Fabri de Peiresc also stated that having a family meant there would be little time to meet with learned men.
 Other learned 17th-century women who chose not to marry were Madeleine de Scudéry, Marie de Gournay, Elisabeth of the Palatinate, Mary Astell, and Christina, Queen of Sweden.